arcadiumgames/ponzi-pyramids/README.md

 # Ponzi and Pyramid Schemes
-Research for Ponzi and Pyramid schemes for Ethereum Virtual Machine.
+Research for Ponzi and Pyramid schemes for Ethereum Virtual Machine from the book Building Games with Ethereum Smart Contracts.